riselocalswfl/Rise-Local-open-beta/replit.md

 - **Direct Messaging**: Users can send direct messages to vendors and vice versa.
 Real-time updates via polling (5s for threads, 10s for unread counts), with read status tracking.
 Messages page includes vendor search to start new conversations - searches across business name, bio, tagline, categories, and values.

 ### Stripe Connect Payment Flow (November 2025)
-- **Vendor Onboarding**: Vendors connect their bank accounts through Stripe Connect Express accounts via the Settings tab in their dashboard
+- **Vendor Onboarding**: Vendors can connect Stripe during Step 4 of onboarding wizard (optional) or later via Settings tab in dashboard
+  - Step 4 of onboarding presents "Complete & Connect Stripe" or "Skip for Now" options
+  - "Connect" option redirects to dashboard with Settings tab auto-opened for seamless StripeConnectCard flow
+  - Alert banner appears in dashboard when Stripe is not connected, with "Connect Now" CTA
+- **Payment Method Display**: "Credit Card (Through App)" appears as first payment method option in both dashboard and onboarding, with clear Stripe requirement messaging
 - **Account Status Tracking**: Database stores `stripeConnectAccountId` and `stripeOnboardingComplete` fields for vendors, restaurants, and service providers
 - **Payment Collection**: Buyers pay the full amount (subtotal + 7% FL sales tax) to the platform's Stripe account.
 No per-transaction buyer fees are charged.
 - **Payment Intent Metadata**: Each vendor order includes detailed breakdown: `subtotalCents`, `taxCents`, and `totalCents`